Internship Funding

 • Provide 300-400 total work hours within a period of 8-10 consecutive weeks.
 Interns are expected to work the dates and number of hours specified by the employer.

-Level 1 Grant: Housing and Most Meals Provided by Employer
+Level 1 Grant: Housing Provided by Employer

 in-person internship